Permutation totally symmetric self-complementary plane partitions: Poset structures and Catalan subposets

 We start by reviewing natural ASM and TSSCPP posets defined via their monotone and magog triangles.
 The ASM poset was first introduced in \cite{ELKP_DOMINO1} and further studied in~\cite{TREILLIS} and \cite{STRIKERPOSET}.
 This partial order can be naturally and equivalently defined using any of the following objects in bijection with ASM: monotone triangles, corner sum matrices, or height functions.
 Here we give the definition using monotone triangles.
 See Figure~\ref{fig:A3T3}, left, for an example.

 \begin{definition} Let $A_n$, the ASM poset of order $n$, be the partial order defined by componentwise comparison of the monotone triangles of order $n$. \end{definition}

-$A_n$ is a \emph{lattice}, which means any pair of elements has a unique \emph{meet} (least upper bound) and \emph{join} (greatest lower bound); $A_n$ is, furthermore, a \emph{distributive lattice}, meaning the operations of meet and join \emph{distribute} over each other.
-The \emph{fundamental theorem of finite distributive lattices} says that $A_n$ is, thus, the \emph{lattice of order ideals} $J(P_n)$ for some \emph{poset of join irreducibles} $P_n$.
+$A_n$ is a \emph{lattice}, which means any pair of elements has a unique \emph{meet} (greatest lower bound) and \emph{join} (least upper bound); $A_n$ is, furthermore, a \emph{distributive lattice}, meaning the operations of meet and join \emph{distribute} over each other.
+The \emph{fundamental theorem of finite distributive lattices} says that $A_n$ is, thus, isomorphic to the \emph{lattice of order ideals} $J(P_n)$ for some \emph{poset of join irreducibles} $P_n$.
 (An \emph{order ideal} is a subset $X$ of poset elements such that if $p\in X$ and $q\leq p$ then $q\in X$.
 See Chapter 3 of~\cite{Stanley_1} for poset terminology.)
 This join-irreducible poset $P_n$ has a nice structure, which we describe in the following theorem in a different, but equivalent, way to~\cite{ELKP_DOMINO1} and \cite{STRIKERPOSET}; see Figure~\ref{fig:A3T3}, left.
 See Definition 8.4 of~\cite{prorow} for an equivalent construction of $P_n$ as a layering of successively smaller \emph{Type A positive root posets}; see also the constructions in~\cite{ELKP_DOMINO1}, \cite{ProppManyFaces}, \cite{STRIKERPOSET}, and \cite{razstrogrow}.